bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.factionworkrepgain.md

 ## BitNodeMultipliers.FactionWorkRepGain property

-Influences how much rep the player gains when performing work for a faction.
+Influences how much rep the player gains when performing work for a faction or donating to it.

 **Signature:**